Editing & Coaching

 - You have a project you’ve been working on but can’t seem to make progress

-- You have an idea for an essay or book but aren’t sure where to begin
+- You have an idea for a book but aren’t sure where to begin

 - There’s a specific area of your writing you’d like to strengthen